levis501/TransgenderHousingRelief/README.md

 Fork the repository, claim an issue, and when you're ready to submit a contribution, create a pull request for your changes to be code reviewed.

+### Running the Client

+After cloning the project, run `yarn install` to install the local node modules, and `yarn start` to run the client.

 ## Communication

 Join the [Discord](https://discord.gg/cqKwmjE).
 Public read-only access, but in order to post, please briefly introduce yourself in the #introductions channel.
 This is done merely to prevent abuse.